 - Preliminary screening of students with possible learning disabilities

-Students requesting classroom and testing modifications must work through the disabilities support services office and provide documentation supporting the disability-related request.
-Please refer students with disabilities, or students who are unsure but may be eligible for assistance, to the disability support services office.
+Students requesting classroom and testing modifications must work through Accessibility Services and provide documentation supporting the disability-related request.
+Please refer students with disabilities, or students who are unsure but may be eligible for assistance.
 There is no requirement for faculty to make any modifications to coursework or testing unless notified by this office.
 Claims of disability and requests for accommodation from students should be referred to the disabilities support service office for proper evaluation and action.

 Creating Accessible Instructional Materials

 Use these links to excellent "how-to" instructions for creating accessible tests and classroom materials.

 Microsoft 2012 Accessibility Checker for Word, PowerPoint, and Excel: http://office.microsoft.com/en-us/powerpoint-help/accessibility-checker-HA010369192.aspx?CTT=5&origin=HA102013555

 Web Accessibility Checker: http://wave.webaim.org/